What is a digital clinic? What is telehealth?

 Treatment through Boulder is entirely digital, which means that participants meet and connect with their providers through secure video and messaging in the Boulder App.
 Offering treatment via telehealth makes care easy to access anytime, anywhere — participants complete visits from home or wherever they feel most comfortable, and pick up prescriptions at their local pharmacy or can often have medications mailed to them.

 Boulder is committed to offering the highest quality, evidence-based care to support our participants.
-We prescribe buprenorphine (Suboxone) because it is safe, proven effective, and helps people to live longer, healthier lives and to meet their recovery goals.
+We prescribe buprenorphine (Suboxone) for participants with opioid use disorders because it is safe, proven effective, and helps people to live longer, healthier lives and to meet their recovery goals.
 We combine medication-based treatment with expert medical care and advice, peer recovery coaching, and care coordination to ensure that participants have the right medication, resources, and support to work towards their unique recovery goals.

 What is a Care Team?